Shadabdullah/Shadabdullah/README.md

 #### Personal Proclamation :

-Hi, I am Shad-Abudllah. an ardent software craftsman hailing from the mystic lands of India, <br>
+<p> Hi, I am Shad-Abudllah. an ardent software craftsman hailing from the mystic lands of India,
-conjuring code with passion and precision, having <br> an insatiable appetite for knowledge, and an unwavering dedication to quality
+conjuring code with passion and precision, having an insatiable appetite for knowledge, and an unwavering dedication to quality</p>

-   🔥Engaged in the study of data science and artificial intelligence. <br>
+   -  ⚡Engaged in the study of data science and artificial intelligence.
-   🔥Enhancing my abilities through participation in open source projects.<br>
+   -  ⚡Enhancing my abilities through participation in open source projects.
-   🔥During my leisure hours, I indulge in the intricate game of chess and conquer perplexing challenges on Leetcode.<br>
+   - ⚡During my leisure hours, I indulge in the intricate game of chess and conquer perplexing challenges on Leetcode.
-   🔥I explore the fascinating realm of philosophy and delve into the insightful musings of great thinkers.<br>
+   - ⚡I explore the fascinating realm of philosophy and delve into the insightful musings of great thinkers.
-   🔥On a quest to master the art of Writing .<br>
+   - ⚡On a quest to master the art of Writing </p>